 Tip 2: You have to perform this exercise for all different parts of the website and may take up to a day.

 Some websites have forms to b filled by prospective clients which will drop in your mailbox.
 Check that these forms are simply not for aesthetics and actually work.
 If the developer says they’ll work once the website is on the server, put that in the final handover point.

 On Page SEO

-Ask the developer to put in on page SEO which are few lines of simple code and don’t pay extra for that.
-Check my blog for more details of on page SEO where each component has been explained nicely.
+Ask the developer to put in on page SEO which are few lines of simple code and doesn’t pay extra for that.
+Check my blog for more details of on-page SEO where each component has been explained nicely.